 The thing that set this class apart from any other fitness class I’ve been to was the absence of peer pressure.
 Because of #4 and #5, nobody was competing against anybody else—except the person she was yesterday.
 That meant nobody was paying attention to which weights I was using, or when I rested for 5, 10, 15 (35?) seconds between deadlifts.

 Okay, this one is accurate.
 I was sore the next day.
 But guess what?
 It felt fantastic!

-So that’s what became of my weight training fears.
+So that’s what became of my strength training fears.
 Do you have the same ones?
 What’s keeping you from getting started with your fitness goals?

-Let me know in the comments what’s keeping you from starting weight training!
+Let me know in the comments what’s keeping you from starting strength training!

 If you’re ready to realize your strength, find out more about our women’s fitness studio at DFT-STL.com and then drop us a line through the contact form to schedule a FREE consultation with one of our expert trainers!